wtraylor/modular_megafauna_model/doxygen/herbiv_design.md

 - The two structs \ref FaunaOut::HabitatData and \ref FaunaOut::HerbivoreData are simple data *containers* with the ability to merge with other objects of the same type (**aggregation**).
 - The class \ref FaunaOut::Aggregator in turn aggregates all output data from herbivores and habitats into the container \ref FaunaOut::CombinedData.

-@startuml "Output classes of the herbivory module"
+@startuml "Output classes of the herbivory module."
 	!include herbiv_diagrams.iuml!outputclasses
 @enduml